Dinarauz/Personalized-Emotion-Support-app/README.md

 # Emotional Support Assistant 🧠

-This is a simple Gradio app that suggests personalized responses based on emotional cues (keywords)
+This is a simple Gradio app that suggests personalized responses based on emotional cues (keywords).
+The app is live, though it’s still being improved.
+If the exact emotion keyword isn’t in the dataset, you can type just the keyword (instead of a full sentence), and the AI will still try to match it

 ## Live App
 Try it on Hugging Face:  [Hugging Face Spaces](https://huggingface.co/spaces/Din7/emotion-support-app)